abpframework/abp/docs/en/Tutorials/Part-1.md

 using Volo.Abp.Application.Services;
 using Volo.Abp.Domain.Repositories;

-namespace Acme.BookStore.Books
+namespace Acme.BookStore.Books;
-{

 public class BookAppService :
     CrudAppService<
         Book, //The Book entity
         BookDto, //Used to show books
         Guid, //Primary key of the book entity PagedAndSortedResultRequestDto, //Used for paging/sorting
         CreateUpdateBookDto>, //Used to create/update a book
     IBookAppService //implement the IBookAppService
 {
     public BookAppService(IRepository<Book, Guid> repository)
         : base(repository)
     {

-        }
     }
 }
 ````